AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/archived/2020-11-25-async-functions-that-return-booleans/index.md

 ---
-title: Be Careful with Async Functions that Return Booleans
+title: Unawaited Async Functions That Return Booleans
-description: Suppose an async function returns a boolean.
-What happens if you check the return value without awaiting it?
+description: What happens if you forget to await a promise that resolves to a boolean value?
-keywords: [async functions]
+keywords: [unawaited]
 categories: [javascript, async]
 thumbnail: ./images/thumbnail.png
 ---